-At Codacy, we know that testing your code is one of the most important parts of the entire software development lifecycle — that’s why we’re working every day to build the world’s best code analysis tool.
-One of the key characteristics of the product is static code analysis — in short, it’s the specific method we use to run tests on your code.
+At Codacy, we know that testing your code is one of the most important parts of the entire software development life-cycle.
+That’s why in building our product we emphasize static code analysis (SCA), or static analysis, a method we use to run tests on your code to ensure code quality.

-The term might not immediately ring a bell if you’re a beginning developer or feel like you need to brush up on your knowledge, we’ve got you covered.
-In this article we’ll take you through the basics of the term, explaining what it’s all about and why it’s such an important part of modern code review tools.
+You may not be familiar with either term if you’re a beginning developer or need to brush up on your knowledge.
+However, in this article we’ll take you through the basics of static analysis.
+We’ll discuss what it is all about and why it’s such an important part of modern code review tools.

-On the one hand, there’s static code analysis, a way for developers to test their code without actually executing it — this is called a non-runtime environment.
-Tools that use this method offer an incredibly efficient way to find programming faults and display them to developers.
-One of its main benefits is that errors can be picked up a long time before they end up causing havoc when the code is released or put live on a server.
-Static analysis is generally considered the more thorough way to perform code analysis, and it also has the potential to be the more economical option.
-If an error is caught during static code analysis — which can be done at an early stage — it’s relatively cheap to fix it, compared to an error that gets stuck in the system.
+On the one hand, there’s static code analysis, a way for developers to test their code without actually executing it — this is called a non-run-time environment.
+Static code analysis tools offer an incredibly efficient way to find programming faults and display them to software engineers.
+With it, errors can be picked up long before they end up causing havoc when the code is released or put live on a server.
+Static analysis is generally considered the more thorough way to analyze code.
+It also has the potential to be the more economical option.
+Identifying code errors in early stages means that they are typically less expensive to fix than errors that become stuck in the system.

 To achieve the highest possible level of test coverage, it’s recommended to combine the two methods.
 Together, static and dynamic code analysis is often referred to as ‘glass-box testing’, because of their ability to have a peek inside the ‘box’ that’s the codebase.

-Although static code analysis can be done manually, it can take lots of time when dealing with large amounts of code.
-Even if you have access to a sizeable team of developers to peer review each other’s work, the results would be much more prone to error and false positives.
+Although static code analysis can be done manually, it can take extensive time dealing with large amounts of code.
+Even with access to a large development teams for peer review the results are more prone to error and false positives.

-Fortunately, automated analysis is here to save the day — it’s a much faster and easier way to consistently check your code for errors.
-It’s also more accessible because it doesn’t rely on the developer to have a deep knowledge that’s required to perform a proper analysis.
+Fortunately, automated tools exist to help.
+Automated analysis is a much faster and easier way to consistently check your code for errors.
+It’s also more accessible because it doesn’t rely on the developer to have a deep knowledge that’s required to perform a proper code analysis.
 Instead, it combines a large, predefined set of common and less-common errors with intelligent algorithms to efficiently track them down.
-This way, a great tool offering automated static code analysis is able to find certain bugs in a matter of seconds, while it would take a human auditor hours or days.
+This way, a great tool offering automated static code analysis is able to find certain bugs in a matter of seconds.
+This, however, would take a human auditor hours or days.

-Automated static code analysis can be an incredibly powerful tool — it enables developers to write better code that’s free of security vulnerabilities, works without a hitch, is up to coding standards and respects best practices.
+Automated static code analyzers can be incredibly powerful tools.
+They enable developers to write better code that’s free of security vulnerabilities, works without a hitch, is up to coding standards and respects best practices.

 Codacy is a cutting-edge static analysis tool that’s trusted by thousands of developers at world-class companies like Adobe and PayPal.
 It offers all the benefits of automated reviews, wrapped up in a platform that’s as elegant as it is powerful.
 With customizable code analysis, intelligent project quality evaluation, extensive feedback on your code and easy integration in your existing workflow, it offers a comprehensive suite of automated tools for programmers that care about shipping top-notch code in any programming language.
 Give it a spin today by signing up for a free trial.